Big-Ideas-Lab/nutrics/README.md

 ![alt text](Logo.png "Title")

 Welcome to the Nutrics project.
 We think that choosing nutritious, local food should be easy, and we're building an application that does it for you.
-If you're looking one of our frontend development platform, check out this [nutrition search engine](https://github.com/Big-Ideas-Lab/nutrics-search-webapp) or our mobile application development.

-## Local Runtime Instructions:
+## Local API Runtime Instructions:

 ```